-Did you know there are people in these internet streets who make 5 figures, 6 figures and even 7 figures with their blog?!
-Blogging is still profitable (yup, even in 2020!) and yes, you can absolutely start a profitable blog from scratch today.
+Did you know there are people in these internet streets who make 5 figures, 6 figures and even 7 figures with their blogs?!
+Blogging is still profitable (yup, even in 2023!), and yup, you can absolutely start a profitable blog from scratch!

-Disclaimer: Blogging is not a get rich, quick scheme.
+I recently started a new blog, and it’s already bringing me in $2000+ a month.
+HOWEVER, disclaimer: Blogging is not a get-rich, quick scheme.
 It requires hard work, consistency, patience, and strategy.
 Today, I’m sharing how you can not only launch a blog but make money with it too!

 Hobbies are things we do simply for fun when we feel like it.